 (iv) metrics and targets,

-in line with the TCFD Recommendations, and/or in line with the environmental standards agreed between the Policyholder and Insurer (the “Disclosures”); and
+in line with the TCFD Recommendations, and any additional environmental standards agreed between the Policyholder and Insurer (the Disclosures); and

-a. its audited Annual Accounts which show compliance with the Disclosures;
+a. its audited Annual Accounts which show its compliance with the Disclosures;

 b. the Declaration made by the Policyholder evidencing compliance with the Disclosures and the absence of a Claim (in the form set out at Appendix 1); and